CLSherrod/clsherrod.github.io/_pages/now.md

 Updated on Sunday December 8th, 2024.

 ## Currently Doing
-- I’m currently editing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).
+- I’m currently editing a book about my [electromagnetic hypersensitivity](/emf) after my gran mal seizure and what I learned from it (a lot).

 ## Current Projects
 - Writing helpful essays here on what has worked for me in life.
 See recently published below.